Zevere/Zevere-Specs/docs/web-api/v1-alpha2.md

 #### `POST /zv/users/{user_id}/lists/{list_id}/tags`

 Add new tags to task list.
 Send a JSON dictionary.
+Tag names are case sensitive.
+Valid characters are _ASCII alphanumeric characters_, `_`, `.`, and `-`.

 > Duplicate tag names are not allowed.